 The name of this city does not occur in any of the prophets or in the New Testament.
-It is found about forty times in the Old.
+It is found about 40 times in the Old Testament.

-When David became king of Judah this was his royal residence, and he resided here for seven and a half years (2 Sam.
-5:5); and here he was anointed as king over all Israel (2 Sam.
-2:1-4, 11; 1 Kings 2:11).
+When David became king of Judah this was his royal residence, and he resided here for seven and a half years (2 Samuel 5:5); and here he was anointed as king over all Israel (2 Samuel 2:1-4, 11; 1 Kings 2:11).

 In one part of the modern city is a great mosque, which is built over the grave of Machpelah.
 The first European who was permitted to enter this mosque was the Prince of Wales in 1862.
 It was also visited by the Marquis of Bute in 1866, and by the late Emperor Frederick of Germany (then Crown-Prince of Prussia) in 1869.

 One of the largest oaks in Israel is found in the valley of Eshcol, about 3 miles north of the town.
 It is supposed by some to be the tree under which Abraham pitched his tent, and is called “Abraham’s oak.”
 (See: oak.)

 Hebron, a town in the north border of Asher